 Research Midwife

-Anne is a midwife with numerous years of clinical experience, now splitting her time working between the Central Delivery Suite and within Maternity Research.
-Anne is passionate about research and has previously been involved in Women & Children's studies as part of a series of secondments before being welcomed to the team in a permanent role in 2021.
-Joining at an exciting time of expansion for Maternity Research at NBT, Anne particularly enjoys building relationships with the women and their families who are so enthusiastic about participating in Women & Children's studies, and helping the team as they strive to lead pioneering research and improve patient care.
+Anne is a midwife with extensive clinical experience particularly in intrapartum care.
+She is passionate about research and has previously been involved in Women and Children’s studies as a series of secondments before being welcomed to the team in a permanent role in 2021.
+Joining at an exciting time of expansion for Maternity Research at NBT, Anne particularly enjoys building relationships with the women and their families who are so enthusiastic about participating in studies.
+She is looking forward to the team continuing to expand their research portfolio and striving to lead pioneering research and improve care for generations to come.

 Sally Hall